By Paul Cornish, Kingsley Donaldson

-YOUR GUIDE TO CREATING A SUCCESSFUL LIFEThis is your guide to realizing your dreams, from the large and audacious to the small and mundane.'Inspiring and practical' Marshall Goldsmith, bestselling author of TRIGGERS100 Things Successful People Do is packed with great ideas for working smart and living well, all carefully chosen to help you achieve any kind of success you can imagine.
+YOUR GUIDE TO CREATING A SUCCESSFUL LIFE100 Things Successful People Do is your guide to successful living.
+Mixing simple instructions with activities to get you started, whether you are looking to succeed in your family life, at work, in sports, at school or in retirement, you will find mindsets, habits, and techniques here that will help you get the results you want.'Inspiring and practical' Marshall Goldsmith, bestselling author of TRIGGERS100 Things Successful People Do is packed with great ideas for working smart and living well, all carefully chosen to help you achieve any kind of success you can imagine.
 You will discover the habits that are common to successful people and find out how to use them in your own life.
 Every chapter features a new idea that will help you get closer to your goals.
-Mixing simple descriptions with activities and exercises, you will learn the optimal mindset and habits you need to succeed in work and life.100 Things Successful People Do is your guide to successful living.'Inside these pages you'll find a powerful reminder of the many ways you can make your life - and other people's lives - more successful.
-It will help you identify what success means to you and give you the building blocks for making that success a reality.
-This is your chance to overcome whatever obstacles are stopping you.
-Read it, act on it and experience the difference' From the Foreword by MARSHALL GOLDSMITH PH.D., bestselling author of TRIGGERS
+Mixing simple descriptions with activities and exercises, you will learn the optimal mindset and habits you need to succeed in work and life.

 The 80/20 Principle

 By Richard Koch, Richard Koch